mpomery/CITS4401/spacs/Readme.md

 While working in this project, I listened to the talks from PyCon 2015.
 I would recommend them to anyone looking to learn python.
 One of the talks talked about python's multithreading ability.
 Unfortunately it works differently to what I thought, and so won't run as fast as I would expect under heavy load.
 Fortunately the statelessness means that more servers can be started to deal with load issues.

+### Universal Modelling Language

+I've never found anything Universal about UML.
+Everywhere seems to do it ever so slightly different.